matty-plumski/MattsResBazSite/content/post/sensitive.md

-As usual, Publish your screener survey and share the anonymous link with participants.
+You can then [publish](https://www.qualtrics.com/support/survey-platform/survey-module/survey-publishing-versions/) your screener survey and share the anonymous link with participants.

 http://vuw.qualtrics.com/jfe/form/SV_eWnGsmQIDlNrLZY